Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## Problem Statement

-**Ineffective ways of finding an available parking space which is a waste of time, very fuel consuming and causes traffic jams.**

-when road users are looking to find an available parking space they end up wasting time and using a lot of fuel from them driving around the car park or the block multiple times hopping to find a space, on average people spend 17 hours per year driving around looking for parking spaces (Quellmalz, 2021).
+Ineffective ways of finding an available parking space which is a waste of time, very fuel consuming and causes traffic jams. hen road users are looking to find an available parking space they end up wasting time and using a lot of fuel from them driving around the car park or the block multiple times hopping to find a space, on average people spend 17 hours per year driving around looking for parking spaces (Quellmalz, 2021).
 By developing Perfect Parking, It is hoped to make the parking process in college campus and in the city seamless and stress free, by doing this I'm hoping to eliminate the time and fuel waste road users encounter while looking for parking.

 **Lack of visual parking space availability.**